Central TX Juvenile Criminal Lawyer:Texas Juvenile Law

 If your child has been charged with a crime, it is essential that you seek an experienced juvenile law lawyer at once so that you can preserve his or her rights and future.

-Children involved in Texas Juvenile Law Courts matters have many of the same rights their parents would have if they were accused of a crime.
-These rights include the right to remain silent, the right to cross-examine witnesses against them and the right to be represented by a lawyer.
+Children facing criminal charges have many of the same rights their parents would have if they were accused of a crime.
+These rights include the right to remain silent, the right to cross-examine witnesses against them and the right to be represented by a defense attorney.

-The purpose of juvenile law court is not to punish young offenders, but to rehabilitate them.
+The purpose of juvenile law court is not to punish juvenile offenders, but to rehabilitate them.
 A child adjudication will generally not count as a conviction of a crime, for future job applications.

-In recent years, Texas has made the emphasis of juvenile law court more like that of adult court, and focus on the punishment of young offenders.
-More youth are being tried in adult courts. juvenile detention Killeen criminal defense law
+In recent years, Texas has made the emphasis of juvenile law court more like that of adult court, and focus on the punishment of juvenile offender.
+More youth are being tried in adult courts or given determinate sentencing.

 No. Your child may invoke his or her constitutional right to remain silent and to counsel, just as any adult may.
 Such right does not encompass non-incriminating information, such as name, parents’ names and residence, residence of child, school, work, and other identifying information.

-There is no duty for a police officer or an intake officer to require the presence of a parent or guardian before speaking with a child.
-A request by a child to see a parent prior to an interrogation is not the same as requesting an attorney. juvenile detention Killeen criminal defense law
+There is no duty for a police officer or an intake officer to require the presence of a parent or guardian before speaking with a child in juvenile detention.
+A request by a child to see a parent prior to an interrogation is not the same as requesting an attorney.

 (1) the child is likely to abscond or be removed from the jurisdiction of the court;